DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 # Mounting using systemd

+* file are placed in `/etc/systemd/system`
 * the name of mount and automount files MUST correspond with the path<br>
   instead of `/` a `-` is used, but otherwise it must be the mounting path in name
-* for mounting that does not fail on boot, and mounts the target only on request enable automount file, not mount file, so:<br>
+* for mounting that does not fail on boot if network there are network issues, and mounts the target only on request - enable `automount` file, not `mount` file, so:<br>
   `sudo systemctl enable mnt-mirror.automount`

 `mnt-mirror.mount`